Linear algebra and group theory: 7a. Fourier matrices

 \section{7a.
 Fourier matrices}

-In this chapter we go back to basic linear algebra, and we discuss a number of more specialized questions.
+In this chapter we go back to basic linear algebra questions.
 We will be interested in various classes of ``special matrices'', and in the tools for dealing with them.
-Our motivations are as follows:

-(1) There are many interesting groups of matrices $G\subset U_N$, that we will study later in this book, and the individual elements $U\in G$, which are defined by some particular conditions, can be usually thought of as being ``special matrices''.
-Thus, our study of the special matrices will be a good introduction to the groups of matrices $G\subset U_N$.

-(2) Less abstractly, we will see that the study of the special matrices leads us into Fourier analysis, and more specifically into ``discrete Fourier analysis''.
-Although nothing beats classical Fourier analysis, that can be learned for instance from Rudin \cite{ru2}, \cite{ru3}, having something here on discrete Fourier analysis will be certainly a good thing.

-(3) Our study will come as well as a natural continuation of the linear algebra theory developed in chapters 1-4.
-We have seen there the foundations of the theory, basically reducing everything to the study of the matrices $A\in M_N(\mathbb C)$, and now if we want to learn more, we will certainly have to assume that our matrices $A$ are of ``special type''.

-(4) Finally, and totally away now from any abstraction, the special matrices that we will study here are related to all sorts of interesting physics and applications, such as quantum groups, quantum information, random matrices, coding theory, and many more.
-So, we will learn here interesting and useful theory, that can be applied afterwards.

-Getting started now, and for having a taste of what we want to do, in this chapter, as a first and central example of a special matrix, we have the flat matrix:
+As a first and central example here, which is obviously special, we have the flat matrix:

 \begin{definition} The flat matrix $\mathbb I_N$ is the all-one $N\times N$ matrix:

 Equivalently, $\mathbb I_N/N$ is the orthogonal projection on the all-one vector $\xi\in\mathbb C^N$. \end{definition}